douglawson/AttestIOSApp/README.md

-# WorldSpace Attest for iOS Mobile Application
+# WorldSpace Attest for iOS Demo Application
-The integration test suite for the Attest for iOS product.
-Also serves as examples and documentation of best practices on how to use the Attest for iOS Automated Accessibility Scanning Library.
-The application itself is a very simple series of ViewControllers that aim to demo one aspect of accessibility api usage.
+This application contains a series of simple ViewControllers that demonstrates the types of Accessibility Issues the Attest for iOS Framework looks for when it does an analysis.
+This repository also serves as documentation on how to link to and build accessibility tests against an application.
+While being the easiest place to start, you are also welcome to grab the framework (see Fetching Framework) and build it against your own application directly.

-Within each example is a demo of how to misuse iOS APIs and how to use them properly.
+NOTE: The version of the framework you will fetch is functionally limited.
+You will get reports from every rule on the number of violations, but will only get debugging information for the Color Contrast rule.
+Contact a Deque representative if you're interested in licensing Attest for iOS and gaining access to this information for the other rules.

 Attest for iOS Libarry 1.0 Branch: [![1.0 CirclCI](https://circleci.com/gh/dequelabs/AttestIOS/tree/1.0.svg?style=shield&circle-token=317c78a2f327205f252a20d18e71b84516e2c912)](https://circleci.com/gh/dequelabs/AttestIOS/tree/1.0)